opentx/opentx-taranis-manual/first-steps.md

 OpenTX offers a blank canvas on which you will build your setup: the [mixer screen](mixer.md).

-This approach ensures maximum flexibility because whatever you do you will never have to work around what the radio expects you to do, which is a blessing for anybody having to work with "new" model types or configurations which still "don't exist" for mainstream radio manufacturers, and as such for which the built-in functions are usually useless.
+This approach ensures maximum flexibility because whatever you do, you will never have to work around what the radio expects you to do, which is a blessing for anybody having to work with "new" model types or configurations which still "don't exist" for mainstream radio manufacturers, and as such for which the built-in functions are usually useless.

 So you can see it that way: For some model types, usual predefined functions can allow setting up a model in seconds (just enable a function), but for others you'll spend hours trying to get around their limitations.